zfs-old-crap/linkytime/docs/UserGuide.md

 Format: `list`

-Details include:
+Some details include:

-* Meeting link
+* Meeting URL
 * Meeting name
 * Meeting date and time
 * Module the meeting is assigned to